Dance Moms season 7

 The 7th season of Dance Moms, an American dance reality television created by Collins Avenue Productions, premiered on July 25, 2017 on Lifetime's television network.
 The season concluded on October 24, 2017.
-A total of 29 official episodes and 1 special episode (Abby Tells All) aired this season.
+A total of 29 official episodes and 1 special episode aired this season.

 Cast

 The seventh season features thirteen star billing cast members, with various other dancers and moms appearing throughout the season.
 Abby Lee Miller left following the first half of the season announcing her exit in a statement on Instagram.
 Chloe Lukasiak returned to guest star in Season 7B.
-This is the final season to feature Nia Frazier, Kendall Vertes, Kalani Hilliker, and Brynn Rumfallo as part of the ALDC team.
+This is the final season to feature Nia Sioux, Kendall Vertes, Kalani Hilliker, and Brynn Rumfallo as part of the ALDC team.